A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

 Ant Colony Optimization (ACO) \citep{dorigo1996ant} is inspired by the behavior of real ants; the basic idea is to model the HPO problem as the search for a minimum cost path in a graph.
 ACO algorithms can be applied to solve multi-objective problems, and may differ in three respects \citep{alaya2007ant}: (1) the way solutions are built, using only one \textit{pheromone structure} for an aggregation of several objectives, or associating a different pheromone structure with each objective \citep{iredi2001bi,gravel2002scheduling}; (2) the way in which solutions are updated \citep{iredi2001bi, baran2003multiobjective} and (3) the incorporation of existing problem-specific knowledge into the transition rule that defines how to create new solutions from existing ones \citep{gravel2002scheduling, doerner2004pareto}.
 The latter is included in a multi-objective version of ACO (MO-RACACO, \cite{hsu2013multi}) for Fuzzy Neural Network (FNN) optimization \citep{juang2014structure}.
 The results showed that MO-RACACO outperformed other population-based MO algorithms (MO-EA, \cite{juang2002tsk}; and MO-ACOr, \cite{socha2008ant}) in terms of the coverage measure obtained, yet it did not always obtain the best diversity values.

 Simulated annealing (SA) is a probabilistic technique for finding the global optimum of a single-objective problem \citep{kirkpatrick1983optimization}. \cite{gulcu2021multi} applied a multi-objective approach (MOSA) to optimize 14 hyperparameters of a CNN.
-Their MOSA algorithm selects new solutions based on their relative merit (measured by the dominance relationship) w.r.t. the current solutions.
+The algorithm selects new solutions based on their relative merit (measured by the dominance relationship) w.r.t. the current solutions.

-Lastly, the Nelder-Mead simplex method (NMM) \citep{olsson1975nelder} has been applied by \cite{albelwi2016automated} to optimize seven hyperparameters for a CNN.
+The Nelder-Mead simplex method (NMM) \citep{olsson1975nelder} has been applied by \cite{albelwi2016automated} to optimize seven hyperparameters for a CNN.
 As NMM is a single-objective optimization procedure, the objectives need to be scalarized (the authors used a weighted sum approach).
 NMM is a local optimization procedure, so it may get stuck in a local minimum.
 This may be avoided by running the algorithm from different starting points, which increases the probability of reaching the global minimum.
 Alternatively, modifications to the algorithm have been proposed (as in \cite{mckinnon1998convergence}) that allow the algorithm to escape from local minima, yet at the cost of a large number of iterations.